AhmedAhmedEG/PyAdhan/README.md

 - Caches a full month of prayers times locally to work offline.
 - Has a collection of famous adhan sounds pre-included.
 - Supports adding variable number of adhan sounds.
+- Can be added to the startup with a single click.
+- Triggers toast notifications.
-- Very simple to use.
+- Very simple GUI.

 # How To Add Adhan Sounds